 Each month, The Hamilton Project examines the “jobs gap,” which is the number of jobs that the U.S. economy needs to create in order to return to pre-recession employment levels while also absorbing the people who enter the potential labor force each month.

-As of the end of June 2014, our nation faces a jobs gap of 6.8 million jobs.
+As of the end of July 2014, our nation faces a jobs gap of 5.7 million jobs.
 This chart shows how the jobs gap has evolved since the start of the Great Recession in December 2007, and how long it will take to close under different assumptions for job growth.
-The solid line shows the net number of jobs lost since the Great Recession began.
-The broken lines track how long it will take to close the jobs gap under alternative assumptions about the rate of job creation going forward.
-If the economy adds about 208,000 jobs per month, which was the average monthly rate for the best year of job creation in the 2000s, then it will take until July 2018 to close the jobs gap.
-Given a more optimistic rate of 321,000 jobs per month, which was the average monthly rate of the best year of job creation in the 1990s, the economy will reach pre-recession employment levels by September 2016.
+The green line shows the net number of jobs lost since the Great Recession began.
+The purple and turquoise lines track how long it will take to close the jobs gap under alternative assumptions about the rate of job creation going forward.
+If the economy adds about 175,000 jobs per month, which is the average monthly rate of growth since the jobs recovery began in March 2010, then it will take until June 2018 to close the jobs gap.
+Given a more optimistic rate of 214,000 jobs per month, which is the average monthly rate of job creation over the last 12 months, the economy will reach pre-recession employment levels by August 2017.

 Any replication of this chart should be credited to The Hamilton Project at the Brookings Institution.
 For more information, please contact us at firstname.lastname@example.org.